I absolutely LOVE travelling in The Middle East.

 Whether it’s braving the gritty streets of Baghdad, unearthing the mystery of Bahrain’s Tree of Life, being wowed by Petra, or embracing all of the cool things to do in Muscat; I have a lot of love for this region in many ways, and it’s mainly down to the people.

-However, seeing so nowhere is a utopia, there are always cons to the pros and one that irks me while travelling in the Gulf States; is the patently shitty treatment of Middle East migrant workers.
+However, seeing so nowhere is a utopia, there are always cons to the pros and one that irks me while travelling in the Gulf States; is the patently shitty treatment of migrant workers in The Gulf States.

 “I’m sorry Ma’am, but you aren’t allowed to leave with food from the breakfast buffet.
 It’s hotel policy.”

 The Filipina waitress said this in various polite ways, at least 5 times.